 You might find this device on lawn or fire sprinkler systems, and one advantage to the double check valve is that it’s testable.
 As its name implies, this device features two independently acting valves at each end of the design.
 Should backflow ever occur, the valves will close to prevent the water from continuing into the main supply.

 An air gap is quite literally space, or a gap, between potable and potentially contaminated water.
-A simple, non-mechanical backflow device that is used with a continuous piping system.
+This is a simple, non-mechanical backflow device used with a continuous piping system.
 Air gaps require reservoirs or tanks to catch water.